the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 ![](images/controlled-component.png)

 While the input field became explicitly a **controlled element**, the Search component became implicitly a **controlled component**.
 As a React beginner, using controlled components is important, because you want to enforce a predictable behavior.
-Previously the HTML element did its own thing, but know we are in control of it by feeding React's state into it.
+Later though, there will be cases for uncontrolled components too.
+Previously the HTML element did its own thing, but now we are in control of it by feeding React's state into it.

 ### Exercises: